The Stig: Creation and name

 The idea for the character was part of former host Jeremy Clarkson and former producer Andy Wilman's concept for the relaunched Top Gear show, bringing a new format to the original version of Top Gear which ceased production in 2001.
 The relaunched show introduced a live studio audience, the Stig, a racetrack, and madcap stunts.
 Clarkson is credited with having come up with the original idea for the Stig.

 Clarkson and Wilman wanted to have a professional racing driver as part of the show's cast, but ran into difficulty finding a driver sufficiently adept at speaking on-camera.
 Clarkson then asked Wilman why the driver needed to speak at all, and they decided that the Stig's role would be silent.

 The name Stig derives from Wilman and Clarkson's time at Repton School, where new boys had always been called "Stig".
 "Stig" is a pejorative referring to someone from a poor background with a poor dress sense (originating from the eponymous character in the children's book Stig of the Dump).

 According to the original Stig, Perry McCarthy, speaking in 2006, the producers had first wanted the anonymous driver to be called "The Gimp", referring to the use of gimp suits in BDSM sexual role-playing.
 After McCarthy objected, they settled upon the name Stig.
 McCarthy had said of the idea at the time that "I don't want to be forever remembered as the Gimp".
+This was later confirmed by Andy Wilman.